KIOS-Research/Balora/README.md

 | String btMsg = node.BTReceive();                      | Return String from Bluetooth Serial                               |
 | node.BTSend("Message");                               | Send Message via Bluetooth Serial                                 |

+## Importance about Battery Management

+It is critical for the user to always include the `node.begin()` function to initialize the Battery Management module and always use `node.handleBattery()` and `node.showBatteryState()` in the loop function to avoid damaging the battery.

 ## LoRa Communication

 The LoRa mesh implementation is carried out by assigning a timeslot to each of the nodes.
 The node number defines the time slot.
 Each slot is assigned per second.
 Example: Node B3 is assigned the 3rd second slot.